Best Nursing Schools in Colorado: Campus & Online

 LPN to RN and LPN to BSN Programs

 LPNs looking to move up the career ladder can do so by completing LPN to RN or LPN to BSN programs.
-Both programs qualify graduates to take the NCLEX-RN exam.
+Both program types qualify graduates to take the NCLEX-RN exam.
 LPN to RN programs are most commonly offered by community colleges and can usually be completed in as few as three semesters.
 LPN to BSN programs require three years or more of study and are typically offered by nursing schools on four-year college and university campuses.

 Examples of Colorado Nursing Schools with this Program